Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Differentials on a Riemann surface

-\begin{adjustwidth}{15pt}{15pt} \textit{ {We review basic facts about meromorphic differentials which should be used later on in \Cref{sec:analytic_con} for the analytic construction of small spectral networks.
-In particular, quadratic differentials provide a way to get a triangulation of the Teichm\"{u}ller space, thus providing information about some of its differential geometric aspects.
-Standard references for the role that quadratic differentials play in Teichm\"{u}ller theory include \cite{Gardiner} or \cite{Strebel}.}} \end{adjustwidth}
+\abstract{We review basic facts about meromorphic differentials that will be needed later on for the analytic construction of spectral networks.
+In particular, quadratic differentials induce natural decompositions of surfaces that lead to triangulations, thereby providing insight into some of its differential geometric aspects.
+Standard references for the role of quadratic differentials in Teichmüller theory include \cite{Gardiner} or \cite{Strebel}.}